 Other transactions by persons subject to U.S. jurisdiction in which Cuba or a Cuban national has an interest are also prohibited unless licensed by OFAC.
 For more information on transactions, please consult OFAC’s website.

 Cuba's Membership in International Organizations

-Cuba has an activist foreign policy and aims to find new sources of trade, aid, foreign investment, and political support, as well as to promote opposition to U.S. policy toward Cuba, in particular U.S. sanctions.
+Cuba has an activist foreign policy and aims to find new sources of trade, aid, foreign investment, and political support.
 Cuba and the United States belong to a number of the same international organizations, including the United Nations and the World Trade Organization, but usually take opposing positions on international issues.
 Cuba was suspended from participation in the Organization of American States in 1962.
 That exclusion was lifted in 2009, with its future participation to be determined through a dialogue initiated by Cuba and in accordance with the practices, purposes, and principles of the OAS.
 That dialogue has not yet occurred.
 In April 2015, Cuba attended the Summit of the Americas for the first time, where President Raul Castro met with President Obama in the first face-to-face meeting between leaders of the United States and Cuba in more than 50 years.

-Cuba is represented in the United States by the Cuban Interests Section in Washington, D.C.
+Cuba is represented in the United States by the new Cuban Embassy in Washington, D.C.

 More information about Cuba is available from the Department of State and other sources, some of which are listed here: